Montagy-AI/Voxify/README.md

 - Synthesis job status monitoring
 - Rate limiting and usage tracking

+## Frontend Structure
+#TODO (for Kiko)

-#### Databases
+## Databases

 Voxify uses two databases - a relational database for user management and storage of voice samples, and a vector database for storing voice embeddings.

 - SQLite is used to store user profiles, authentication data, and metadata, as well as their uploaded voices.
 - ChromaDB is used for storing and querying voice embeddings, each with metadata linking it back to corresponding users or tasks.

-#### AI Components
+## AI Components

 The AI functionality of Voxify uses voice synthesis models used for text-to-speech (TTS) generation.
 We are currently using F5-TTS, which is an open-source TTS synthesis tool using diffusion transformers.

 - Voice embeddings are extracted for personalized cloning.
 - There will be fine-tuning capabiltiies for improved voice quality.
 - Real-time processing is used for immediate feedback.

-- There are also plans for model versioning/management, and syllable-to-time or word-to-time mapping for accurate timing and intonation.
+## Containerization

+Docker is used for containerization:

+- Docker Compose allows for multiple services to be run and compiled from individual Dockerfiles.
+A Dockerfile.base is used in the `backend/` for corresponding containers in to be built.
+- Containers are orchestrated to make local development and testing easy to conduct.
+- Integrations with the CI/CD pipeline are integrated for automated builds and testing.
+Using GitHub Actions, Formatting tests as well as tests for end-to-end API calls are tested to ensure branch merges do not affect existing test cases and the project is successful.

 ---

+# Deployment
+#TODO for Michael and Maddie

+## Testing

+## Local Deployment

+---

-## Project Task Management
+# Project Task Management

  **GitHub Projects** is used to plan, track, and manage our development tasks, and the project boards will serve as the central hub for any work-related activities.
 Progress is checked and tasks are assigned each week during our weekly standups with our partner.
 Status of the project is also updated regularly and during the sync meetings.

-### GitHub Workflow Overview
+## GitHub Workflow Overview

 - **Sprints -** We are operating on a 1-week sprint-based development, where each member is assigned a task to complete for that week.
 New tasks are added based on our goals and requirements for upcoming milestones, and they may carryover from previous sprints depending on the progress made.
 - **Tasks & Issues -** Each task is created as a GitHub issue and is linked to the project board.
 We assign each task to the member and include the necessary milestones and labels to it.
 Any development-related tasks also get linked to a new branch beginning with `pr/[ISSUE]`.